inband/spcor/extras/artificial-delay.md

 This didn't work as expected - I tried on interface and sub-interface.

 I'll have to research further and come back.

+Looks like it is used cost best route metrics for routing protocols (ie EIGRP)